zackmwangi/lemoniced/README.md

 ## Section 3: Monitoring and Troubleshooting
 #### Q11: How would you set up monitoring for the React Native mobile app’s API endpoints?
 ##### Ans:
+> The goal here is to ensure that we are ensuring aceptable levels of availability, perceived latency and security from the perspective of our users.We can approach it in many ways including:
+- >**Implement real-time error alerts** - on important service level thresholds such as request latency, error codes, etc
+- >**Use performance monitoring tools** - such as NewRelic to offer insights on response times, error rates, etc
+- >**Log analysis for unusual patterns** - to ensure we catch errors,potentially train AI models to recognize unusual patterns.
+- >**Implement distributed tracing** - use opnTelemetry and tools like Jaeger to view traces and spans and increase request observability.
+- >**Collect and analyze mobile app crash reports** - Using crash-reporting tools to ensure we catch errors on the client side which may be triggered by errors on the APIs
+- >**Real user monitoring and adequate QA** - Setting up real-life user walkthroughs to ensure the actual perceived quality of service is acceptable

 #### Q12: Explain how you would debug high latency in the Node.js microservices.
 ##### Ans: